Poltio/embed/README.md

 **loc**: Poltio Widgets dedect device language and will use that language to display warnings or static texts.
 You can modify this by setting `loc=en` or `loc=tr` (eg: &loc=tr)

+**share_url**: If you want to set a specific url for social share links at the end of the set, you can use this.

 ### Loading Content Based on URL